eejlny/GFADES/README.md

 out :data index= 0 9 kernel = 0.71582

-Then wait for HLS synthesis and IP export to complete. once this is done go to Vivado script directory
+Once HLS synthesis and IP export has completed launch implementation and bitstream generation with this command:

-**cd ..../workspace**
+**vivado -mode batch -source project_1.tcl**

-Modify this line as needed in project_1.tcl to set a new project name/directory
+Optionally modify this line as needed in project_1.tcl to set a new project name/directory

 **set _xil_proj_name_ "1t1t2c"**

-RTL implementation and bitstream generation

-**vivado -mode batch -source project_1.tcl**

-after completion all results are available under the new project name directory.
+After completion all results are available under the new project name directory.
 Also, you can open and work with the projects using the GUI for Vitis HLS and VIVADO located at:

-VITIS HLS: ..../workspace/gnn-rfsoc-mt-all-2022/hls/gnn
+VITIS HLS: ./gnn

-VIVADO: ..../workspace/<project_name/
+VIVADO: ./<project_name/

 The jupyter directory contains a test jupyter notebook that can be used to test the design in the PYNQ FPGA board and measure performance.
 The jupyter notebook sets all the control registers for the pynq buffers.
 In addition it sets